Cherie Gil: Personal life

-She was married to Rony Rogoff, an Israeli violinist; the couple had a daughter and a son.
+Gil was married to Rony Rogoff, an Israeli violinist; the couple had a daughter and a son.
 Their relationship ended in 2008 after 20 years of marriage.
 She also had another son, her eldest, from a previous relationship with actor Leo Martinez.

-Shortly after their separation, Gil's two children with Rogoff would be under their father's custody in Israel while Gil's eldest son would remain with her in the Philippines.
-All three children would eventually reside in the United States.
-Gil reportedly reconciled with ex-husband Rogoff in 2021 with both deciding to be "companions" to each other.
+Shortly after their separation, Gil's two children with Rogoff were under his custody in Israel, while Gil's eldest son remained with her in the Philippines.
+All three children eventually resided in the United States.
+Gil reportedly reconciled with ex-husband Rogoff in 2021, deciding to be "companions" to each other.